-The wake of the biggest data breach in U.S. history continues with its fallout, including the news from targeted Target that the hackers originally were able to pilfer their way into the discount chain’s system by “using electronic credentials stolen from a vendor,” according to an article in the Wall Street Journal.
+The wake of the biggest data breach for card security in U.S. history continues with its fallout, including the news from targeted Target that the hackers originally were able to pilfer their way into the discount chain’s system by “using electronic credentials stolen from a vendor,” according to an article in the Wall Street Journal.

 That article points out the finding “underscores the risks companies face as they operate vast, interconnected business systems.”

 Silver Linings in the Realm of Security

 But not all the fallout is necessarily bad.
 A couple of other articles observe that the breadth — and depth — of this particular “hack” may at last spur long awaited changes on the security front.

 According to a Forbes piece, “American Credit Cards Improving Security With EMV, At Last.”
 It goes on to say that because of the vast breach, this “might be the first time most people ever heard of EMV,” which is probably true — only not for you, since you’re a regular reader of this blog, and we’ve been talking about their someday-on-these-shores-too arrival for a couple years now.

 Expert Takes and The Delayed U.S. Transition to EMV